FilipNest/filip-home/_posts/2015-05-30-relative-fiction-local-stories.md

 title: Relative fiction
 image: /images/relativefiction.PNG
 featured: true
-description: A tool for localising text for its reader.
+description: A tool for localising text for its reader (later won an award!)
 tags: stories code

 ---